 Explore the Sapporo Snow Festival with its spectacular ice sculptures, some reaching 20 metres in height, magically lit up, as well as musical performances and delicious food.

 Fly overnight to the dazzling metropolis of Tokyo, the capital of Japan.
 Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.
 (D)

-Start the morning with a visit to the Tokyo Government Office Building’s observatory deck for panoramic views of Tokyo and beyond, before transferring to Matsumoto to visit the magnificent 16th Century Matsumoto Castle, also known as 'Crow Castle' due to its black exterior.
-Continue to the pretty mountain city of Nagano where you will stay for the next two nights.
+Start the morning with a visit to the Meiji Jingu Shrine, a tranquil Shinto shrine set amongst a stretch of woodland before transferring to Matsumoto to visit the magnificent 16th-century Matsumoto Castle, also known as 'Crow Castle' due to its black exterior.
+Continue to Nagano, famous for hosting the 1998 Winter Olympics.
 (B,D)

 Transfer to Osaka Airport and fly to the UK, arriving home the same or following day.
 (B)

 We draw from a wide range of hotels on our holidays, each one is chosen to suit the tour you are travelling on meaning your accommodation can range from a smart business hotel in one city to a family run guesthouse in a smaller town.
 Here are some examples of the type of hotel you can expect to find on this tour.

 The Sunshine Prince is located in Sunshine City, a shopping and entertainment hub of Tokyo and close to Ikebukuro Station, providing convenient transport links to the rest of the city.
 The hotel's en-suite rooms are simple, comfortable and traditionally furnished with a television, electric kettle, a mini fridge and a safety deposit box.
 Facilities in the hotel include onsite restaurants serving Japanese, Cantonese and Western cuisines, a café and bar and a 24 hour convenience store.